backand/docs/docs/getting_started/sdk2/index.md

 * Socket login and logout are done automatically as part of the login and logout calls, respectively.

-* To subscribe to event 'items_updated' from server side via sockets, call 'this.backandService.subscribeSocket' and in your controller, subscribe with:
+* To subscribe to event 'items_updated' from server side via sockets, call 'this.backandService.on' and in your controller, subscribe with:

 ```

-    this.backandService.subscribeSocket('items_updated')
+    this.backandService.on('items_updated')
       .subscribe(
             data => {
+                console.log("items_updated", data);
             },
             err => {
                 console.log(err);
             },
             () => console.log('received update from socket')
         );

 ```